reframejs/reframe/docs/usage-manual.template.md

 };
 ~~~

-Setting `htmlIsStatic: true`
+When `htmlIsStatic: true` is set
+then Reframe creates the HTML when compiling the code and building the frontend.
-tells Reframe that the HTML is static and
+We say that the HTML is generated at *build-time* and that the page is *HTML-static*.
-Reframe creates the HTML at build-time.
+To sum up `htmlIsStatic: false` makes Reframe render the HTML at request-time and `htmlIsStatic: true` makes Reframe render the HTML at build-time.
-You can actually see the static HTML on your filesystem at `/tmp/reframe-playground/dist/browser/index.html`.
+You can actually see the at build-time generated HTML at `/tmp/reframe-playground/dist/browser/index.html`.
-If the time when building was `12:00:00` then our timestamp will always be `(Generated at 12:00:00)`, no matter when we load our page.
+And if the time when building was `12:00:00` then our page will always show `(Generated at 12:00:00)`.
+You can try now and you'll see that you will get the same

-For pages with lot's of elements, generating the HTML at build-time instead of request-time is a considerable performance gain.
+For pages with lot's of elements, generating the HTML at build-time instead of request-time can be a considerable performance gain.
-Also, if all yours pages are HTML-static, then you can deploy your app to any static website host such as GitHub Pages.
+Also, if all your pages are HTML-static, then you can deploy your app to any static website host such as GitHub Pages.

+We can as well create pages with a dynamic DOM.
-Before we move on to dynamic DOMs, let's look at another HTML-dynamic page
+But before we move on to the DOM let's look at a special case of an HTML-dynamic page

 ~~~js
 !INLINE ../example/pages/HelloPage.html.js
 ~~~

 Not only is this page HTML-dynamic but it actually has to.
-That is because the route `/hello/{name}` of `HelloPage.html.js` is parameterized; There is an infinite number of pages with URLs matching the route such as `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc. We can't compute an infinite number of pages at build-time and the page has to be HTML-dyanmic.
+That is because its route `/hello/{name}` is parameterized;
+There is an infinite number of pages with URLs matching the route such as `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc.
+We can't compute an infinite number of pages at build-time; The page has to be HTML-dyanmic.

-All pages that have a parameterized route are HTML-dynamic.
+All pages with a parameterized route are HTML-dynamic.

-Let's now create pages that have dynamic views.
+Let's move on and create pages that have dynamic views.

 #### DOM-static VS DOM-dynamic

-Let's consider the following page object that defines a page displaying the current time.
+Let's consider the following page object that defines a page that displays the current time.

 ~~~js
 !INLINE ../example/pages/TimePage.universal.js